 Indoor navigation maps can help you to improve the visitor experience and communicate with your users through a wayfinding app.
 The wayfinding algorithm will generate directions for the shortest path for users.
 Indoor wayfinding technology can benefit facilities of any size and for both users and facility managers.

 You can also leverage indoor navigation maps to collect data, including the time of each visit, the duration, areas visited, and the number of interactions with devices connected to the IoT (Internet of Things).
-In order to map your building, share notifications, send and receive data, there are a number of things that your indoor navigation map needs to make all this happen.
+In order to create an indoor map of your building, share notifications, send and receive data, there are a number of things that your indoor navigation map needs to make all this happen.
 Here is how the indoor map is created.

 When you’re looking to build an indoor navigation map, it’s important to define your indoor map goals at the outset.
 Your industry or workspace, whether it’s office buildings, campuses, or museums, may require the use of an IPS for any number of specific reasons, for example, smart workplace efficiency and safety for building owners or perhaps to provide better service for your visitors.

 For shopping centers, a retail store may close or open, so the ability to make revisions and create an accurate map of your venue may be a priority.
-Train stations may seek indoor maps to help passengers find their platforms more efficiently.
+Train stations may seek to create indoor maps to help passengers find their platforms more efficiently.
 Take the time now to understand why you need navigation inside a building.

 Organizations may require navigation applications and indoor GPS for many reasons, in most cases they include:

 Space management insights